 When I was around 12 years old my bike was stolen.
 I always left it on the lawn before I came inside the house.
 This time, when I went out to ride my bike, it was gone.
 I looked around the yard multiple times with the hope that I had just not looked carefully enough.
 I looked again and again.
 The idea of theft came to me only when I was out of options.
 The bike was gone and nobody in my family had taken it.
 At first I couldn’t bring myself to believe it had been stolen.
 I knew that no other explanation fit the observable facts, but theft was a foreign concept to me.
 I kept hoping my bike would still turn up.
 It was probably several days before I fully realized that it wasn’t coming back.

 Coming to grips with the 9/11 attacks led me through similar thought patterns.
 I kept looking for other explanations while the most obvious explanation became harder and harder to avoid.
 I did not want to believe that the destruction had been orchestrated by people most likely inside my own government.
 Why would I assume that the collapse of the towers was by design?
-There was too much order in those accidents:
+But, there was too much order in those accidents:

 - Three buildings fell on the same day.